 12) Lose yourself in nature at Shinjuku Gyoen

-Read more about Japan: Seven Books to Read Before Visiting Japan.
+Read more about Japan: Best Books to Read Before Visiting Japan.

 13) Have fun on the entertainment island of Odaiba